chain4travel/camino-docs/docs/camino-node/aws.md

 # Setting Up Camino Node on AWS

 In this guide, we will walk you through the process of setting up Camino Node on the Amazon Web Services (AWS) platform.
-You have two methods to choose from for the setup process: the manual method and the automatic method using Terraform.
+You have three methods to choose from for the setup process: the manual method, AWS Marketplace method, and the automatic method using Terraform.

-Camino Node is a decentralized messaging and booking platform built on blockchain technology, offering secure and efficient communication and transaction capabilities within the Camino Network.
-By following this guide, you'll be able to deploy Camino Node on AWS and explore the potential of decentralized messaging in the travel industry.
+- [**Manual Method**](#manual-method): If you prefer a more hands-on approach and want to understand the detailed steps, the manual method is for you.

+- [**AWS Marketplace Method**](#aws-marketplace-method): This method leverages the AWS Marketplace to deploy the Camino Node.
+It provides a streamlined, user-friendly interface, minimizing the intricacies of manual setup.
+Ideal for those who seek an efficient and straightforward deployment without delving deep into the underlying technical details.

+- [**Terraform Method**](#terraform-method): For those who favor an automated approach and want to streamline the setup process, Terraform is the way to go.
+This method allows you to deploy Camino Node quickly with minimal effort, making it an attractive option for users familiar with Terraform's infrastructure-as-code paradigm.

 Whether you're new to blockchain technology or an experienced AWS user, this guide is designed to be accessible and easy to follow.
 It provides step-by-step instructions to help you get Camino Node up and running smoothly on AWS.

 Let's get started with the setup process of Camino Node on AWS.
 Choose the method that best suits your preferences and needs.

+## Manual Method

-## Go to EC2 section in AWS.
+### Go to EC2 section in AWS

 1. Go to **Services > Compute > EC2** to access the EC2 section in AWS.
 This is where you'll create and manage your virtual machine instances.